The Advent Carol

 Who’s behind the fourteenth door ?

-Dasher, Dancer, Prancer, Vixen,
+Dasher, Dancer, Thomas Nast,

-Who’s behind the fifteenth door ?
+Who’s behind the fifteenth door?

-The Ghost of Christmas Present shows,
+The Ghosts of Dickens’ Christmas show

 That even bustling London has its pause.